InformaticsMatters/pipelines-utils/README.md

     $ export POUT=/tmp/blob/

 >   Output files are removed when the test suite starts and when it passes.

+### The Program Root (PROOT)
+Some tests rely on the definition of the `PROOT` environment variable.
+If `PROOT` is used it will have been defined in the the Dockerfile that accompanies the pipelines project.

+For shell (outside Docker) execution the test utility defines this for you.
+`PROOT` is set to the execution directory, typically `<project-root>/src/python`.
+If you have pipelines-specific files (Pickle files and the like) tey should be located relative to this directory.

 ### From here
 If you have working copies of all your pipeline repositories checked-out